eldipa/xoz/docs/xoz-format.md

 An *object* may require much more space that its *descriptor* can offer to store its data.
 This is stored in *data blocks*.

-The *object descriptor* and/or one or more *continuations* will encode which blocks belong to the object using *extents*.

 ## Streams

 A *stream* is a ordered sequence of *object descriptors* and their